Table of Contents

 See our product selection criteria and guidelines here.

 Needless to say, you won’t find many power outlets in the great outdoors.
-A solar charger with a USB hookup can charge your phone, camera, kindle, or any other device just through the power of the sun!
+A solar charger with a USB hookup can charge your phone, camera, Kindle, or any other device just through the power of the sun!
 This waterproof one clips onto your backpack so you can let it absorb sunlight while hiking.
-It can charge an iPhone XS seven times!
+I don’t recommend being without a backup power source in the wild.

 View on Amazon.com ➜

-This nifty little invention is essential whenever you go into the wilderness.
-In addition to the 12 foot long paracord, it’s got an emergency whistle, small knife, compass and fire starter built-in.
-It’s also adjustable for any size wrist and it’s very inexpensive.
-I would never go camping or hiking without one!
+This nifty little invention is essential whenever you venture into the wilderness.
+In addition to the 12-foot-long paracord, it’s got an emergency whistle, small knife, compass, and built-in fire starter.
+It’s also adjustable for any size wrist and very inexpensive.
+I would never go camping or hiking without one.

 Emergency Paracord Bracelet